softwaremill/scalar-conf-website/README.md

 Scalar Conference Website
 ===================

-Scalar - one-day free-to-attend conference about Scala.
+Scalar - one-day free-to-attend conference about Scalar.
 Held in Warsaw Poland, on April 5, 2014.

 Want to become sponsor?